 This Doesn’t Mean There Aren’t Benefits

 Even though you aren’t getting paid as a Board member, there are some very good reasons to join your community association Board anyway.
 First of all, volunteer work is good for you.
-Studies have shown there are real mental and emotional benefits to service work.
+According to these Las Vegas property managers there are real mental and emotional benefits to service work.
 Second, you have an opportunity to effect real change.
 If you don’t like the condition of your HOA’s common areas or you’ve always wondered why a pool couldn’t be put in – joining the Board is a great way to make recommendations and implement plans.
 Finally, you get to be an example to other neighbors.
 Leadership and commitment are attractive qualities, and if you can embrace them, others will too.

 If you have any additional questions about joining an HOA Board, please contact us at Community Property Management.
 We’d be happy to tell you more about our experience with HOAs and other associations.